What is Special Learning Needs?

-Compensatory Education is an adult education program at Central Piedmont Community College for persons who have an intellectual disability or brain injury.
+Special Learning Needs is an adult education program at Central Piedmont Community College for adults with an intellectual disability or brain injury.
 The program teaches the basic life skills needed to live more independently and work successfully.

 What types of subjects will students study in these classes?